-• Astronomical observatory of the autonomous region of Aosta Valley
+• Astronomical observatory of Aosta Valley

 Museums

-Astronomical observatory of the autonomous region of Aosta Valley
+Astronomical observatory of Aosta Valley

 Resorts: Nus